Matroids, Delta-matroids and Embedded Graphs: Matroids and delta-matroids

 For a delta-matroid $D=(E,\mathcal{F})$, and $e\in E$, if $e$ is in every feasible set of $D$, then we say that $e$ is a \emph{coloop of $D$}.
 If $e$ is in no feasible set of $D$, then we say that $e$ is a \emph{loop of $D$}.
-Note that a coloop or loop of $D$ is a loop or coloop, respectively, of $D^*$.
+Note that a coloop or loop of $D$ is a loop or coloop, respectively, of $D*A$ for any subset $A$ of $E$ containing $e$.

 If $e$ is not a coloop, then, following Bouchet and Duchamp~\cite{BD91}, we define $D$ \emph{delete} $e$, written $D\ba e$, to be